-Financial income and financial expense
+Financial expense

-Financial income is recognised in the profit and loss account on an accrual basis, using the effective interest rate method.
+Financial expense is recognised in the profit and loss account on an accrual basis, using the effective interest rate method.
 Financial expenses and similar charges are recognised in the period to which they belong.

 Premium, discount and redemption premiums are recognised as financial expense in the period to which they belong.
-The allocation of these financial expenses and the financial income on the loan is the effective interest rate that is recognised in the profit and loss account.
+The allocation of these financial expenses is the effective interest rate that is recognised in the profit and loss account.
 On the balance sheet, the amortised value of the debt(s) is recognised (on balance).